salmamohamud/salmamohamud/README.md

 - 👋 Hey, I'm Salma Mohamud!
 - 🔭 I’m currently working on getting a bachelors degree in applied sciences.
 - 🌱 I currently intern at Ameriprise Financial.
+- 💕 I am interested in UX design and creating things for user experiences.
 - 👯 Fun fact about me is that my sister graduated from Harvard University!
 - 📫 How to reach me: moha1677@umn.edu